Don White, 68, a retired science teacher from upstate New York, first

 Types of insulin include:

-Rapid-acting insulin starts working within a few minutes and lasts for a couple of hours.
+Rapid-acting insulin.
+This starts working within a few minutes and lasts for a couple of hours.

-Regular- or short-acting insulin takes about 30 minutes to work fully and lasts for 3 to 6 hours.
+Regular- or short-acting insulin.
+It takes about 30 minutes to work fully and lasts for 3 to 6 hours.

-Intermediate-acting insulin takes 2 to 4 hours to work fully, and its effects can last for up to 18 hours.
+Intermediate-acting insulin.
+This takes 2 to 4 hours to work fully.
+Its effects can last for up to 18 hours.

-Long-acting insulin takes 6 to 10 hours to reach peak levels in the bloodstream, but it can keep working for an entire day.
+Long-acting insulin.
+There are no peak levels in the bloodstream, and it can keep working for an entire day.

-Your doctor will prescribe the insulin that’s best for you.
-It’s possible that you may need more than one type of insulin or multiple shots a day.
-You may also need to space your insulin doses throughout the day to keep your blood sugar levels within the normal range despite eating habits and activity patterns.
+It's possible that you may need more than one type of insulin or multiple shots a day.
+You may also need to space your insulin doses throughout the day to keep your blood sugar levels stable throughout the day.